Killing Osama bin Laden

 - The most infamous terrorist of the 21st century was killed 10 years ago.

 I don’t remember exactly how or when I learned the news that Sunday evening in May.
 I might’ve watched the presidential announcement as it happened live.
-Certainly, Obama standing at the podium in a hallway of the White House is unforgettable in my mind’s eye.
+Certainly, President Obama standing at the podium in a hallway of the White House is unforgettable in my mind’s eye.
 So too, is crowds of people celebrating outside of the White House’s gates and at other landmarks.

 To commemorate, I considered watching Zero Dark Thirty again.
-It is to the Abbotabad raid as Saving Private Ryan is to the D-Day landings.
+The movie is to the Abbotabad raid as Saving Private Ryan is to the D-Day landings.
 Instead, I watched Without Remorse after I learned that it was based on a novel by Tom Clancy.
 The movie is a contemporary re-imagining that features Michael B Jordan as John Kelly.
 In Clancy’s fictional world, this character is second only to Jack Ryan in prominence.

 I can’t help but notice the connections among this movie, that mission, and their respective worlds: